Effective from: April 26, 2022

 10. Disaster Recovery Policy

+Litmus maintains Disaster Recovery plans that are regularly reviewed, tested, and updated.
 The purpose of this sub-policy is to establish the processes and procedures that will be followed to ensure the overall continuation of Litmus business operations during an outage event.
-See the Litmus Disaster Recovery Plan for details.

 11. Electronic Mail (Email) Policy

 Email is pervasively used in almost all industry verticals and is often the primary communication and awareness method within an organization.
-At the same time, misuse of email can post many legal, privacy and security risks.
+At the same time, misuse of email may pose many legal, privacy and security risks.

 The purpose of this sub-policy is to provide governance on what Litmus considers acceptable or unacceptable use, best practices and compliance or non-compliance with this policy.